Trees & Enumeration

 3. After processing all entries, exactly two vertices have \(d(v) = 1\).
 Connect them with the final edge.

-Key observation.
-A vertex \(v\) appears in the Prüfer sequence exactly \(\deg_T(v) - 1\) times, where \(\deg_T(v)\) is the degree of \(v\) in the tree.
-In particular, leaves (degree 1) never appear in the sequence, and the two vertices remaining at the end are those whose degree has been decremented to 1 after all entries are processed.
+A useful consequence: a vertex \(v\) appears in the Prüfer sequence of \(T\) exactly \(\deg_T(v) - 1\) times.
+Indeed, \(v\) is recorded as the neighbor of a removed leaf precisely when one of its incident edges is deleted; each such deletion reduces \(\deg(v)\) by 1, and the process terminates with \(v\) either still present (when \(\deg_T(v) - 1\) of its edges have been removed) or having become itself a leaf and been removed (recording its own neighbor, not \(v\) itself).
+In both cases \(v\) is recorded \(\deg_T(v) - 1\) times.
+In particular, leaves never appear in the sequence, and the two vertices remaining at the end are those whose degree counter has been decremented to 1 after all entries are processed.

 Theorem: Degree-Constrained Tree Counting